kolodny/redux-await/README.md

 it tends to bloat the app and it makes unit testing needlessly verbose

-`redux-await` tries to solve all of these problems by keeping track of async payloads by means of a middleware and higher order reducer pair.
-Let's walk through the development of an app (App 1) that starts without any async and then needs to start converting action from sync to async.
+`redux-await` tries to solve all of these problems by keeping track of async payloads by means of a middleware and a reducer keeping track of payload properties statuses.
+Let's walk through the development of a TODO app (App 1) that starts without any async and then needs to start converting action from sync to async.
 We'll first try only using `redux-thunk` to solve this (App 2), and then see how to solve this with `redux-await` (App 3)

-Let's talk about use cases.
-Imagine you had a TODO app (the Hello World of SPAs) and you stored your todos in localStorage, your app might look something like App 1:
+For the first version of the app we're going to store the todos in localStorage.
+Here's a simple way we would do it:

 ## [App1 demo](http://kolodny.github.io/redux-await/app1/)
 ### App 1